-Sometimes taking your clothes to a consignment shop or sending them into an online sales shop will make you more money than selling them at the garage sale mentioned above.
+Sometimes, taking your clothes to a consignment shop or sending them to an online sales shop will make you more money than selling them at the garage sale mentioned above.

 8. Pause your gym membership.

-The weather is terrific, so find ways to work out outside instead of heading to the gym.
+The weather is terrific, so find ways to work outside instead of heading to the gym.

 Go for a walk, run, hike, play with your kids or garden.
 All of these ideas will keep you in shape and be fun.

 Hanging your laundry on a clothesline is one of the many ways to save money on your electric bill in the summer.

 I was brought up this way, and it brings me back to my childhood every time I smell sheets that have been lines dried.